NicoJanE/X11-GUI-Dev-Template-Stack/Howtos/howto_create_a_dev_container.md

 **Side note**: **Visual Code**  installed and configured in the Container
 </summary> 	<!-- On same line is failure, Don't indent the following Markdown lines!  -->

->### **Visual Code** installed and configured in the Container
+>***Visual Code** Plugins installed and configured in the Container
 1. General plugins
+  -  C# Dev Kit
   -  Avalonia for vscode (by Avalonia team)<br>
 This feature for XAML development and auto complete features (Requires .NET Core 8.0) **WARNING** Make sure to install **version 0.29**, untill version 0.31 there is a super annoying parse error which pops-up when every you type something, see [here](https://github.com/AvaloniaUI/AvaloniaVSCode/issues/113).
-When a higher version then 0.31 is released you can test that version to check if it still there
+When a higher version then 0.31 is released you can test that version to check if it still there.
-1.2 C# Dev Kit

 2. **Kir-AntipovHot Reload** plugin should already be part of this project, this is how it defined:
 	- Project file should contain (Copy this if not)
 	  ```